mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 # RESEARCH QUESTIONS
-- How many predictors would the models need to correctly predict my rating?
+- How many predictors would the models need to correctly predict our rating?
-- Are 400 movies enough to work with so as to correctly predict my rating? do i need more movies?
+- Are 400 movies enough to work with so as to correctly predict our rating? do i need more movies?
 - Can there be other ways to predict the ratings of a movie?